-- 1. (i) Give reasons: - (a) Platinum is used to make jewellery. - (b) Lithium is stored under kerosene. - (c) Aluminium is a highly reactive metal, yet it is used to make utensils for cooking. - (ii) What is an allotrope?
-Explain the difference in properties of different allotropes of carbon. - 2.
-Give a detailed account of steps of extracting pure copper from its ore.
+- 1. Give reasons:

+- (a) Platinum is used to make jewellery.

+- (b) Lithium is stored under kerosene.

+- (c) Aluminium is a highly reactive metal, yet it is used to make utensils for cooking.

+- 2. Give a detailed account of steps of extracting pure copper from its ore.